MarcelGarus/orchard/ground/readme.md

   The target has to be an "indirect call token" previously created using _push_indirect_.
 - `f5`: **return**:
   Returns from a function call.

+## Limitations

+The byte code cannot store pointers to instructions or the stack.
+Even indirect calls (`call_indirect`) don't reference pointers to instructios directly, but only opaque "indirect call tokens" that you have to create using `push_indirect`.
+This gives Ground implementations the freedom to compile the byte code to machine code on startup.

+Programs may not depend on the endianness of numbers.

+## Communication with the Outside

+Ground programs can't directly trigger behavior in the host.

+Depending on the program, you are expected to initialize the stack with some arguments.
+After running, the stack contains the result.

+For example, a Ground program may expect a pointer to a string on the stack and return the number of words in that string.